eleda77/eleda77.github.io/docs/vocab_list.md

 **tarsier** - cute lil animal (look up a pic) with ginormous eyes

+**terrapin** - any of various aquatic turtles

+**theodolite** - a surveying instrument with a rotating telescope for measuring horizontal and vertical angles

 **thurible** - a censer (swinging incense thing at church)

+**tittle** - a tiny amount or part of something

 **tocsin** - an alarm bell or signal (archaic use)